Arun Bhattarai

-Arun Bhattarai is a Bhutanese documentary filmmaker.
-He is known for his work on projects such as The Next Guardian, Mountain Man, and Agent of Happiness.
+Arun Bhattarai (born 1985, Thimphu, Bhutan) is a Bhutanese documentary filmmaker.
+He is known for directing The Next Guardian, Mountain Man, and Agent of Happiness.
 He is one of the few independent documentary directors working in Bhutan and a member of the Academy of Motion Picture Arts and Sciences.

 He has been collaborating with Hungarian filmmaker Dorottya Zurbó since they met while studying at the DocNomads Joint Master’s Program in Europe.
 He is the founder of production company Sound Pictures.

 Career

 Bhattarai was born in Thimphu, Bhutan, in 1985.
 He graduated from the first edition of Docnomads Joint Masters for which he was awarded a full Erasmus Mundus scholarship in Lisbon, Budapest and Brussels in 2014.
 Bhattarai began his career as a television director for youth documentaries and television programs at the Bhutan Broadcasting Service, where he worked for five years.